bryango/pacman-json/README.md

 '
 ```

-Additional options can be found with `pacman-json --help`.
+Additional options can be found with `pacjump --help`.
 Shell completions
 generated from [**./src/completions.rs**](./src/completions.rs) are provided
 under [**./completions/**](./completions/).